Billwilliams1952/Arduino-Cascadable-Low-Pass-Filter/README.md

 ## Tests

 The example sketch uses the Serial Plotter functionality to display two examples.
-The first example plots the response of the LPF to a pulse input.
+The first example plots the response of a single LPF and a three cascade LPF to a pulse input.
 This demonstrates the impulse response (risetime/falltime) of the LPF based on the BANDWIDTH_HZ parameter.
-Risetime / falltime is ~ 0.35 / BANDWIDTH_HZ.
+Note that risetime / falltime is ~ 0.35 / BANDWIDTH_HZ for a single cascade LPF.

 ![alt tag](https://cloud.githubusercontent.com/assets/3778024/22360065/2d42c230-e412-11e6-9cef-5dc5463204e3.png)

-The second example plots the response of the LPF to an input containing multiple sine wave signals and 'noise'.
+The second example plots the response of a single LPF and a three cascade LPF to an input containing multiple sine wave signals and 'noise'.

 ![alt tag](https://cloud.githubusercontent.com/assets/3778024/22360073/39756224-e412-11e6-8182-a1a94617328c.png)